syncfusion-content/xamarin-docs/Xamarin/SfDateTimeRangeNavigator/rangenavigator.md

 {% endhighlight %}

-Call the `SfRangeNavigatorRenderer.Init()` in FinishedLaunching overridden method of AppDelegate class in iOS Project as shown below
+Call `SfRangeNavigatorRenderer.Init()` in FinishedLaunching overridden method of AppDelegate class in iOS Project as shown below

 {% highlight c# %}
 [C#]